gershnik/intrusive_shared_ptr/README.md

 ### Supporting weak pointers

-If you want to support weak pointers you need to tell `ref_counted` about it.
+If you want to support weak pointers, you need to tell `ref_counted` about it.
 Since weak pointers include overhead even if you never create one, by default they are disabled.

 ```cpp